-byte’s Aligner Program makes it easy to have a beautiful smile, without the hassle of surgery or braces. byte connects you with dentists and provides a series of clear, BPA - free plastic aligners which gently apply pressure to your teeth.
+Byte’s Aligner Program makes it easy to have a beautiful smile, without the hassle of surgery or braces.
+Byte connects you with dentists and provides a series of clear, BPA - free plastic aligners which gently apply pressure to your teeth.
 Through this process, the aligners carefully guide your teeth into a more beautiful smile.
 Aligners are designed for each stage of the straightening process, which typically lasts between 3 to 12 months.
-The information below assists you in your decision whether or not to use byte’s straightening and optional whitening products, including the lasting benefits, potential difficulties and risks associated with this process.
-If you have questions or concerns, you should always feel free to contact the byte's patient care team.
+The information below assists you in your decision whether or not to use Byte’s straightening and optional whitening products, including the lasting benefits, potential difficulties and risks associated with this process.
+If you have questions or concerns, you should always feel free to contact the Byte’s customer care team.
 We are here to help you meet your goals.

 Allergic Reaction – It is possible for some patients to become allergic to the materials used to create your aligners.
 If you experience a reaction, please discontinue use and inform us and your primary care provider immediately.